xiaolin1579/frkhashminer/docs/POOL_EXAMPLES_ETH.md

 ## Secure socket communications for stratum only

-nsfminer supports secure socket communications (where pool implements and offers it) to avoid the risk of a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
+frkminer supports secure socket communications (where pool implements and offers it) to avoid the risk of a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
 To enable it simply replace tcp with either:

 * `ssl` to enable secure socket communication **allowing only TLS 1.2** encryption